Neutrino oscillation: Reactor neutrino oscillation

+The experiment Neutrino-4 started in 2014 with a detector model and continued with a full-scale detector in 2016–2021 obtained the result of the direct observation of the oscillation effect at parameter region Δm = (7.3 ± 0.13_{st} ± 1.16_{syst}) (eV/c^{2})^{2} and sin^{2}2θ_{14} = 0.36 ± 0.12_{stat} (2.9 σ).
+The simulation showed the expected detector signal for the case of oscillation detection.

 Beam neutrino oscillation

 Neutrino beams produced at a particle accelerator offer the greatest control over the neutrinos being studied.
-Many experiments have taken place that study the same oscillations as in atmospheric neutrino oscillation using neutrinos with a few GeV of energy and several-hundred-km baselines.
+Many experiments have taken place that study the same oscillations as in atmospheric neutrino oscillation using neutrinos with a few GeV of energy and several-hundred-kilometre baselines.
 The MINOS, K2K, and Super-K experiments have all independently observed muon neutrino disappearance over such long baselines.

 Data from the LSND experiment appear to be in conflict with the oscillation parameters measured in other experiments.
 Results from the MiniBooNE appeared in Spring 2007 and contradicted the results from LSND, although they could support the existence of a fourth neutrino type, the sterile neutrino.

-In 2010, the INFN and CERN announced the observation of a tau particle in a muon neutrino beam in the OPERA detector located at Gran Sasso, 730 km away from the source in Geneva.
+In 2010, the INFN and CERN announced the observation of a tauon particle in a muon neutrino beam in the OPERA detector located at Gran Sasso, 730 km away from the source in Geneva.